mallikasdishes/github.io/_posts/2019-02-18-rasam-powder.md

       * Pigeon Peas Split and Skinned - 1 Cup
       * Cumin Seeds - 1/4 cup
       * Black Pepper Seeds - 1/4 Cup
-      * Red Chillis - 6 count
+      * Dried Red Chillis - 6 count
   directions_markdown: |-
       1. Make sure all the above ingredients are dry and free of any moisture.
       2. Mix all of them and grind them to powder and store it in an air-tight container.
   preparation_details: |-
       None
   other_details: |-
-      Pro Tip: If you have access to sunlight, leave the mixture under sunlight for about an hour before grinding them.
-We live in somewhat northern part of the US, where we don't have the luxury of seeing the Sun shine for about 6 to 8 months in any given year..
+      Tip: If you have access to sunlight, leave the mixture under sunlight for about an hour before grinding them.
   additional_comments: |-
       Additional comments, closing statement...etc
 ---